President Trump is still battling to expose possible voter fraud in the 2020 election and secure a second term.

 A model already exists to do much of this.
 After the recount debacle in Florida in 2000, the state drastically overhauled its election processes.

 In Florida, absentee ballots must be returned by 7 p.m. on election night, period, with no shenanigans about postmarks.
 The state requires a matching signature for mail-in ballots.
 Ballots that are returned earlier are opened and verified early before being stored securely, and critically, they are counted first, meaning they can never be used to play “catch-up” against a surprising election-night deficit.
 Florida had plenty of mail-in and early votes, but it still had no difficulty having ballots almost completely counted by midnight.
 That performance should be the norm everywhere.

 Everywhere they can, Republicans should seek to imitate Florida’s performance on election night this year.
 Republicans should insist on a process where at least 99 percent of votes are entirely tallied within six hours of polls closing.
 The faster votes are counted, the harder it is to smuggle fraudulent ballots into the process, and the more likely the public itself is to regard the process as legitimate.
 Faster counting also limits fraud in another way: It requires more personnel, causing each individual person to handle fewer ballots and making a fraud operation require more participants.

-The American people deserve a Republican Party who will fight to the bitter end against any and all fraud perpetrated against Trump and his supporters in the 2020 election.
+The American people deserve a Republican Party that will fight to the bitter end against any and all fraud perpetrated against Trump and his supporters in the 2020 election.
 The American people also deserve Republican state governments that will do everything in their power to ensure that such a mess never happens again.
 It is no secret that the Democrats will do anything it takes to win, by hook or by crook.
 It is incumbent on Republicans to stop them.
 When the stakes are this high, incompetence and lack of preparation are complicity.
 Over 70 million patriots are watching the Republican response with eagle eyes.